siemens/jailhouse-images/README.md

 The [LeMaker HiKey](http://www.lemaker.org/product-hikey-specification.html)
 with Kirin 620 SoC is supported with its 2 GB edition.
 The generated image can be used to boot from SD card.
-This requires a recent version of the UEFI-based bootloader (tested with version 1.4, September 17 2018).
+This requires a recent version of the UEFI-based bootloader (tested with version 85, December 20 2018).

 You may also use the content of the boot and the root partition to fill the corresponding partitions on the eMMC, but do no flash the complete image